 Data Pre-Processing

-The information required for VPN detection is contained within the packet headers, therefore, there is a requirement to separate the headers from the payloads.
-Moreover, only basic pieces of header information are useful for the facilitation of VPN detection, such as source and destination IP address and port number, the size of the packet, and time of transmission.
+The information required for VPN detection is contained within the packet headers and it is therefore necessary to separate the headers from the payloads.
+Moreover, only basic pieces of header information are useful for the facilitation of VPN detection, such as the source and destination IP address and port number, the size of the packet, and the time of transmission.
 To isolate and extract the required information from the raw PCAP files, the Canadian Institute of Cybersecurity CICFlowMeter application was employed.
 CICFlowMeter convert PCAP files into network traffic flows.

-A traffic flow is compilation of all packets being sent between a given source and destination over a specific time period, it can be considered as “an artificial logical equivalent to call or connection”.
-Like packets flow also possess characteristic information (compiled from the packets in the flow) such as source and destination IP addresses a port number, timestamps, total number of packets transmitted in the flow and total number of bytes transmitted in the flow.
-Figure 2 show a traffic flow generated by CICFlowMeter based of a PCAP file from the VPN dataset.
+A traffic flow is the compilation of all packets being sent between a given source and destination over a specific time period.
+It can be considered as “an artificial logical equivalent to call or connection”.
+Like packets, a traffic flow also possesses characteristic information (compiled from the packets in the flow) such as the source and destination IP addresses, a port number, timestamps, the total number of packets transmitted in the flow and the total number of bytes transmitted in the flow.
+Figure 2 shows a traffic flow generated by CICFlowMeter based of a PCAP file from the VPN dataset.